-If the shares are part of the individual's business assets, the flat tax rate of 26.375% is replaced by the personal tax rate for both dividends and capital gains.
-However, only 60% of dividends for capital gains are taxed and only 60% of operating costs are deductible.
+If the shares are part of the individual's business assets, the flat tax rate of 26.375% (plus church tax if applicable) is replaced by the personal tax rate for both dividends and capital gains.
+However, only 60% of dividends for capital gains are taxed and only 60% of operating costs are deductible, resulting in a tax burden of approximately 28% (plus church tax if applicable).